© Getty Images

 27 / 28 Fotos

-The tragic love story of a posthumous queen
+The story of Portugal's posthumous queen

 © Getty Images

-If you're into tragic romances such as 'Romeo and Juliet,' then you're in for a treat.
+If you're into tragic romances like 'Romeo and Juliet,' then you're in for a treat.
 The love affair between Inês de Castro and King Pedro I of Portugal is the ultimate love tragedy.
 And (partly) a real one, according to history books.
 A forbidden love, death, family feuds, revenge, and a posthumous queen—sounds like a recipe for a good story, right?

 Click through the following gallery and discover the fascinating romance of Pedro and Inês.